 Check your regular health insurance policy and look for any gaps in coverage.
 A supplemental health insurance plan may not be worth the extra money unless you will potentially face financial strain from healthcare costs.

 On the other hand, if you find one or more gaping holes in your coverage, supplemental health insurance may save you money in the long run.

 If you have a dangerous job or pastime, or have a family history of critical illness that could result in high care costs that wouldn’t be covered, supplemental health insurance can provide you with peace of mind.

 How to Choose the Best Supplemental Health Insurance Plan

-Contact a local independent agent in the Trusted Choice network for personalized assistance with all your supplementary health insurance needs.
+Contact a local independent agent for personalized assistance with all your supplementary health insurance needs.

 TrustedChoice.com Article | Reviewed by Jeffrey Green